-For FRS's the Council Tax referendum limit reverted to 3%, which is financially less favourable than 2023/24 Band D referendum limit of £5.
-For this Authority the 3% limit raised additional recurring income of £0.418m, significantly less than the £0.802m which would have been raised if the £5 limit had continued.
+For FRS the 2025/26 Council Tax referendum limit reverted to a Band D limit of £5, which is financially more favourable than the 2024/25 Band D referendum limit of 3%.
+For this Authority the £5 limit raises additional recurring income of £0.813m, significantly more than the £0.436m which would have been raised if the 3% limit had continued.
+The Authority's decision to increase Council Tax recognises the need to sustain this income stream in light of the overall funding position.